OpenPoiesis/poietic-core/README.md

-  list                    List all nodes and edges describe                Describe an object edit                    Edit an object or a selection of objects run                     Run a model write-dot               Write a Graphviz DOT file. metamodel               Show the metamodel
+  list                    List all nodes and edges describe                Describe an object edit                    Edit an object or a selection of objects import                  Import a frame bundle into the design run                     Run a model write-dot               Write a Graphviz DOT file. metamodel               Show the metamodel